-The EU currently consists of 27 Member States with approximately 447 million consumers.
+The EU currently consists of 27 Member States with approximately 448 million consumers.
 EU Member States are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
 The United Kingdom (UK) left the European Union on January 31, 2020.
-Montenegro, North Macedonia, Turkey, Albania, Serbia, Ukraine, and Moldova are candidates to join the EU.
+Montenegro, North Macedonia, Türkiye, Albania, Serbia, Ukraine, and Moldova are candidates to join the EU.

 All EU Member countries accept the "Community acquis," i.e. the entire body of EU laws and obligations associated with the treaties and international agreements to which the EU is a party.
-EU

-Member States share a customs union, a single market in which goods can move freely, a common trade policy, and a common agricultural and fisheries policy.
+EU Member States share a customs union, a single market in which goods can move freely, a common trade policy, and a common agricultural and fisheries policy.
 As part of these common policies, the EU has created a vast number of model certificates that are binding in all of the EU Member States.

 Following an update of the EU's Animal Health Law (Regulation (EU) 2016/429), which entered into force on April 21, 2021, the EU has updated all required certificates for products of animal origin.
 Models of the new certificates for foods of animal origin were published by the EU and implemented by U.S. agencies.
 Several amendments to the new certificates were made since their first publication.
-They are available from Commission Implementing Regulation (EU) 2020/2235 (consolidated version July 14, 2022) and U.S. Government agencies are making use of the transitional periods foreseen in EU legislation to switch to updated certificate versions.
-FAS cooperates closely with the regulatory agencies to ensure that their export libraries are up-to-date and that the currently applicable certificate versions are made available to exporters.
+They are available from Commission Implementing Regulation (EU) 2020/2235 (consolidated version January 9, 2023) FAS cooperates closely with the regulatory agencies to ensure that their export libraries are up-to-date and that the currently applicable certificate versions are made available to exporters.